dashpradeep99/docker-complete-tutorial/5-content-trust.md

 ## What is Docker Content Trust?

-Content trust allows image operations with a remote Docker registry to enforce client-side signing and verification of image tags.
-Content trust enables digital signatures for data sent to and received from remote Docker registries.
+Docker Content Trust allows image operations with a remote Docker registry to enforce client-side signing and verification of image tags.
+It enables digital signatures for data sent to, and received from, remote Docker registries.
 These signatures allow Docker client-side interfaces to verify the integrity and publisher of specific image tags.

 Image publishers can sign their images.
-Image consumers can ensure that the images they use are signed.
+Image consumers can ensure that the images they pull are signed.
 Both publishers and consumers can be either individuals or organizations.
-Docker’s content trust supports users and automated processes pipelines.
+Docker Content Trust supports users and automated processes pipelines.

-Docker Content Trust works with Docker Hub as well as Docker Trusted Registry (with Notary integration experimental feature in 1.4).
+Docker Content Trust works with Docker Hub as well as Docker Trusted Registry (Notary integration is experimental in version 1.4 of Docker Trusted Registry).

 ## Prerequisites

 * You will be using **node-0**
 * An existing Docker Hub account
-* SSH onto the provided `<username>-node-0` instance in AWS
-* Logged into Docker Hub with the Docker client

 ## Task 1: Create a new Docker Hub repository

 Before you enable Docker Content Trust, you must create a new temporary repository on Docker Hub.
 You'll use this temporary repository for the lab.

-1. Log into your `node-0` instance.
+1. Log into your `node-0` instance

-2. Use the Docker command-line client to log into Docker Hub.
+2. Use the `docker login` command to log into Docker Hub

         $ docker login
         Username: <username>